Guide48 Hours Christchurch

 9am: Breakfast at Little Poms

-294 Kilmore Street, Christchurch Central, Christchurch
+294 Kilmore Street, Christchurch Central City, Christchurch

 You’ll more than likely find a crowd at this cosy, central, brunch spot, and for good reason.
 The menu is balanced with classic options like the Little Poms Benny and adventurous dishes like Chili Scrambled Eggs, paired with smoked lemon ricotta and Shitake mushrooms.
 While they have a thoughtfully curated menu with some of their most popular options (including the ones mentioned here) before 11am, you’ll find even more options if you decide to opt for a later brunch.